dynatrace-oss/unguard/README.md

     kubectl port-forward -n vogelgrippe service/vogelgrippe-proxy-service 8081:80
     ```

-    To access the Jeager UI you can expose it as well.
+    To access the Jaeger UI you can expose it as well.
     ```sh
     # exposes the Jaeger UI on localhost:16686
     kubectl port-forward -n vogelgrippe service/jaeger-query 16686:16686